 Cape San Blas

 The perfect off-the-beaten-path getaway for those who want peace and quiet in a secluded beachside location is Cape San Blas.
 Family-friendly, pet-friendly accommodations are available through Sunset Reflections.
-I highly recommend a new house on the beach called Tranquil Bliss…it is spacious, decorated nicely, has its own hot tub, amazing kitchen and living room, lots of deck space and a neighborhood pool.
+I highly recommend a new house on the beach called Tranquil Bliss…it is spacious, decorated nicely, has its own hot tub, amazing kitchen and living room, lots of deck space and a neighborhood pool and amazing external oak doors I definitely now want for my house too.
 This is the ideal place to bring groceries, dine in and enjoy the beach atmosphere.
 Additionally, the Cape Escape offers great vacation rental options in Cape San Blas.